 Liz Green, Research Institute Coordinator

 Liz joined the team in August 2017 and her role in the Jean Golding Institute includes managing the website, social media and other communications, organising events and coordinating the administrative aspects of the Institute.
-Liz has a background in health and clinical research and worked as a nurse for many years.
-She has worked in many of the London hospitals in a number of specialities.
-She previously worked at King’s College London as a Research Unit Manager in Dermatology before joining the University of Bristol and during her studies is job-sharing with Rachel.
+She has a background in health, clinical research and research administration and worked as a nurse for many years.
+Liz is currently undertaking a Masters in Nutrition, Physical Activity and Public Health at the University of Bristol and during her studies is job-sharing with Rachel.
 Liz's working days are Mondays and Wednesdays.